 Children are taught within their class group and may receive additional support in small group situations.
-If the additional school intervention is not felt to be meeting a child's needs, then high needs funding may be required to provide additional support or an application for an Education Health and Care Plan can be made.
+If the additional school intervention is not felt to be meeting a child's needs, then short term additional resource funding (STAR) may be required to provide extra support or an application for an Education Health and Care Plan can be made.